 Upon finishing of all portions of the escrow, closing can take place.
 At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
 Title to the property is then given to you as new owner and appropriate title insurance is issued as outlined in the escrow policy.

 The escrow holder gets a payment at the completion of closing.
 I'll keep you up-to-date on the next steps.

 Often, to pay recurring costs while there's a loan on the house, a Mortgage Escrow Account is created.
-Escrow Accounts are contributed to monthly by the home buyer (who is now the homeowner), but there is also a lump sum that goes into the account at closing.
+Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.